Academic Integrity Proctoring Agreement

 - Cameron University - Lawton testing facilities require students to arrive 15 minutes plus exam duration time allowed by instructor in order to test.
-Example: If a professor allots 60 minutes for an exam a student must arrive within 75 or more minutes before the Testing facility closes or he/she will NOT be allowed to begin an exam.
+Example: If an instructor allots 60 minutes for an exam a student must arrive within 75 or more minutes before the Testing facility closes or he/she will NOT be allowed to begin an exam.

 - Students using other testing facilities MUST contact their approved testing proctor for specific center instructions and rules for testing as well as scheduling procedures.